SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

 100 lines of the container & service logs.
 We are looking into the underlying cause, as well as a workaround.

-## How to Access Spin
+## Accessing Spin

+Spin is accessed from Cori, Edison & Denovo.

 ### Load the Spin module to access the CLI

 If you have an API key to access Spin, then simply load the Spin module like so.
-We'll test that the connection is good by printing out our current Rancher environment.
+Running a non-intrusive command like `rancher environment` will test that the connection is good by printing out our current Rancher environment.

     nersc$ module load spin
-    nersc$ rancher environment ls
+    nersc$ rancher environment
     ID          NAME          ORCHESTRATION   STATE     CREATED
+    1a736936    prod-cattle   cattle          active    2017-02-27T23:59:40Z
     1a5         dev-cattle    cattle          active    2016-10-11T01:02:27Z
+    1a1221788   sandbox       cattle          active    2018-03-12T21:25:22Z
     nersc$

 ### Generating API keys to access Spin

-The following will generate keys for the Spin Development environment (cattle-dev).
-We will update these instructions to provide keys for the Spin Production environment soon.

 First, a NERSC staff person will need to grant your account access to Spin.
+Request access through our ticketing system.

 Next, generate an API key.
 When promoted for a username and password, use your NERSC username & password.